Dmitry099/senior/README.md

 - You write less code when using ORM tools than with SQL.

 Disadvantages of Using ORM Tools
-- ORMs are slow  They generate query and pass that to the database what so ever.
+- ORMs are slow.
+They generate query and pass that to the database what so ever.
 And often they just don't return a simple looking array .
 They return collections that are too long containing all sort of information that you will never need, eating away all the RAMS .
 - ORMs are not good when the query or business logic if you may, become complex.
 Sure you can handle on query level.
 But you just don't know how to write it in ORM.
 Its possible and it happens quite often .